jtipsn/jamnat-github.io/index.md

 ## Step 3: Make Changes to Your Files

 ### 3.1 Create a New File
 1. Create a new file in the repository.
-For example, you can create a `<student_name>_first_commit.txt` file: echo "Hello, Git!" > <student_name>_first_commit.txt
+You can go to the directory where the file is stored or you can create a `<student_name>_first_commit.txt` file by inserting the following into the terminal echo "Hello, Git!" > <student_name>_first_commit.txt

-### 3.2 Check the Status of Your Repository
-Before committing your changes, check the status of your repository to see which files have been modified or added: git status

 ---